Get your report for free. No credit card required.

 The higher your ratio, the higher the likelihood that your customers’ debts are being paid quickly, improving your cash flow and allowing you to pay your company’s debts, such as payroll, quicker.

 Higher ratios also mean that it is more likely your company will eventually receive payments for debts instead of writing off bad debts.
+This is a signal for a financially healthier business in general.

 In addition to calculating the likelihood and speed of the payments you’ll receive, the ratio can also help you determine how well your company is handling credit policy and practices and managing customer debt.